gdv/qomics/pipeline/Exam.md

   - freebayes
   - zstd

-If you use conda the commands are:
+If you use conda, the commands are:
 ```
 conda install -c conda-forge zstd
 conda install -c bioconda minimap2